open-resources/physics_bank/content/public/006.Force/Friction/Doorstop/Doorstop.md

     part1:
       ans1:
         value: Doing so increases the coefficient of friction.
-      ans2:
-        value: Doing so increases the normal force between the floor and the bottom of the wedge.
       ans3:
-        value: In this position, moving the door INTO the wedge (to close it) will increase the static friction force between the wedge and the floor.
+        value: Doing so increases the force of static friction between the wedge and the floor
       ans4:
         value: Doing so causes the friction to become kinetic friction instead of static friction.